Emmacharleswilson/fab-fitness/README.md

 The purpose of this project was a build a full-stack site based around a business logic used to control a centrally-owned dataset.
 The technologies used for this project are HTML, CSS, JavaScript, Python, and Django.
 Stripe handles online test payments and Heroku Postgres as a relational database.

-Nourish and Lift is a fictional brand, purchases on this project are accepted via Stripes test card details.
+Fab Fitness is a fictional brand, purchases on this project are accepted via Stripes test card details.
 For further information on which card number you should use, please refer to Stripe's official documentation.

 [Stripe Test Integration](https://stripe.com/docs/testing)